 1. Reinstating Expired Liens.
-The FDCPA provides in Section 3005: "This chapter shall not apply with respect to a judgment on a debt if such judgment is entered more than 10 years before the effective date of this chapter."
-If a state law provided that all judgments, and the related judgment liens, expired (i.e., became unenforceable) after the lapse of a specified period of time which is less than 10 years (such as Oklahoma's five-year expiration rule, found at 12 O.S.
-Section 735), then a serious problem could arise for judgments over five years old, but less than 10.
-For instance, Oklahoma's expiration statute specifically provides that "if execution is not issued or a garnishment summons issued within five years after the date of any judgment . . . such judgment shall become unenforceable and of no effect, and shall cease to operate as a lien on the real estate of the judgment debtor."7
+The FDCPA provides in section 3005: "This chapter shall not apply with respect to a judgment on a debt if such judgment is entered more than 10 years before the effective date of this chapter."
+If a state law provided that all judgments, and the related judgment liens, expired (i.e., became unenforceable) after the lapse of a specified period of time which is less than 10 years (such as Oklahoma's five-year expiration rule, found at Title 12 section 735), then a serious problem could arise from judgments over five years old, but less than 10.
+For instance, Oklahoma's expiration statute specifically provides that "if execution is not issued or a garnishment summons issued ... within five (5) years after the date of any judgment... such judgment shall become unenforceable and of no effect, and shall cease to operate as a lien on the real estate of the judgment debtor."7 government is knocking on their door to give notice of an intention to enforce such liens.

 Does this new federal statute reinstate an otherwise unenforceable judgment and its lien?
-Subsequent purchasers, lenders and title examiners will be unpleasantly surprised if they have acted as if such judgment liens were defunct and are now told that the federal government is knocking on their door to give notice of an intention to enforce such liens.
+Subsequent purchasers, lenders and title examiners will be unpleasantly surprised if they have acted as if such judgment liens were defunct and are now told that the federal